Cavein254/stats/Multivariate stats.md

 It is important to note that the term linear in MLR refers to the $b$ i.e the equation is linear in the $b$-parameter.
 It is also possible to encounter models with $\bf{interactions}$.
 Interactions in a model simply means that the effects of one variable on the response variable when it interacts with another.
 ### Example
 Consider a case where a researcher wants to study factors affecting the performance of a student in school.
-Definitely, the level of parents education is a confounding factor as it affects the overall outcome of the experiment.
-This can be seen as the main effect.
-There are other factors as age of the child, when the child joined school among others that may have a confounding effect.
+The researcher may be intrested in determing how

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTc0NTUwMTgsNDg0MjI0MDEwLDg5Mj
+eyJoaXN0b3J5IjpbMjYyNDU2NDEwLDQ4NDIyNDAxMCw4OTIxOD
-E4ODYwMywyMDUzMDY0ODMyLC00MTMwMDY0LC0xODE1MTUwNjks
+g2MDMsMjA1MzA2NDgzMiwtNDEzMDA2NCwtMTgxNTE1MDY5LDU3
-NTcwNTI1NzM0LC05NjE4OTc4M119
+MDUyNTczNCwtOTYxODk3ODNdfQ==
 -->